appcelerator-archive/ti.flurry/android/documentation/index.md

 ### bool reportLocation
 Use this to allow Flurry to record location information in reports.
 Defaults to true.

-### bool secureTransportEnabled
-This option is off by default.
-When enabled, Flurry will send session data over SSL when the app is paused as well as it normally does when the app is started.
-This has the potential to prolong the app pause process due to added network latency from secure handshaking and encryption.

 ## Functions

 ### initialize(string apiKey)